-The osteopath in Ashford, Kent has extensive knowledge about pathology to recognise conditions that should be referred to a qualified medical practitioner for further investigation when osteopathic treatment is not appropriate.
+The osteopath in Ashford and Dover, Kent has extensive knowledge about pathology to recognise conditions that should be referred to a qualified medical practitioner for further investigation when osteopathic treatment is not appropriate.

-If you are unsure whether osteopathy treatment can help you, please call the osteopath in Ashford, Kent, TN24 for advice.
+If you are unsure whether osteopathy treatment can help you, please call our osteopath in Ashford or Dover, Kent for advice.

 Side-effects of Osteopathic Treatment

 Some patient’s will experience irritation of their symptoms and soreness where treatment was carried out, it is not unusual to sometimes feel sore in the first 24-48 hours after treatment.
 Your pain may increase temporarily after treatment and you may even have some bruising.
 About half of all patients who have manual therapy get these mild to moderate side-effects, but they don’t usually last long.
 This is a normal, healthy response to the treatment.
 Your osteopath will explain any likely reactions that you could expect.